Douglass-Jeffrey/MTHE493_Capstone_Polya_Process_with_Switched_Networks/docs/readme.txt

   Look into holding graph in main memory and using CPU to write blocks of < 6gb to vram and read them off.
 IE find a way to use GPU for matmuls, with CPU moving data to and from vram to prevent GPU wasting cycles writing to UM

+Next steps 2025-11-26:
+  For the purpose of modelling social networks, we want to implement a way to grow a barabasi-albert network (also consider erdos reyni) This presents a new optimization problem of representing this network as efficiently as possible.
+  Need to figure out if we can get better than CSR like we did with switched network From here we want to